 - This can often be traced to a single person, in either an executive or, harder to credit but even more, prevalent, a non-executive position who has in some way stuck, and from their position affects the potentially harmonious work structure.

-Campling once encountered a p.a. whose proud boast was that other staff, "...even up to partner level, are scared of me!"
+Campling once encountered a p.a. whose proud boast was that other stuff, "...even up to partner level, are scared of me!"
 How this sort of situation persists relates to energy:

 - Most workers are used to devoting their entire daily allotment of energy to the work ahead.
 A worker who is insecure (and expresses this in temperament) is clearly under-used: sometimes it's a vicious cycle because the more temperamental the individual is, the more people tend not to give them work, giving them more time to cause chaos!
 What's needed here is focused energy.

 - And that's why a work culture can become seriously deficient unless someone summons the energy to tackle it.
 Therefore, to ensure that the work culture continues to work smoothly, it's not so much a desperate half-day team-building exercise that's needed, it's a few minutes every day - coupled with an active response mechanism (see the active response mechanism section above) to identify the culture-related problem and address the cause at the source.

 Author/Contributor Acknowledgement - Matthew Campling

 Matthew Campling is a psychotherapist, writer and life coach working in central London.
 For ten years he was an advice writer (agony uncle) to a number of publications and has appeared on daytime TV as an expert in emotional and existential issues.
 He sees private and corporate clients.
 He can be contacted at firstname.lastname@example.org.

-Matthew Campling's contribution of these ideas and materials is gratefully acknowledged.
+Matthew Campling's contribution to these ideas and materials is gratefully acknowledged.

 - Adize's Ten Stages of Corporate Life Cycle Model